michael-pacheco/cv-stone-auto-combine/README.md

 # opencv-template-matching-growstone
 Template match stones and combine them automatically in GrowStone.
+Only matches up to cold shuriken at the moment.

 <p>growstonetemplatematcher.py is the main file.
 It loops through and reads the images of stones here in the same directory.</p>
 <p>matchtester.py is just a file that I used to test matching individual stones - feel free to ignore it.</p>